 Take action to correct things for you.

 We get that sometimes you might want to get some free and impartial advice from someone other than us, someone independent.
-You could contact Citizens Advice, who offer energy help and support, 9am - 5pm Monday to Friday or call them on 0808 223 1133 (England/Wales) or 0800 028 1456 (Scotland).
+Citizens Advice and Advice Direct Scotland are the official sources of free and independent energy advice and support and calls to them are free.

 Some other useful contacts who offer free and impartial advice: